pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.mergeOverwrite

 ##  min
-Returns the smallest of a series of integers.
+Returns the smallest of a series of integers. `min 1 2 3` will return `1`.